sugoiServal/toolsSandBox/AWS/SAA/serverless.md

     - REM: up to 10G
     - Disk: up to 10G
     - Concurrency executions: 1000 (can be increase)
+- dependencies:
+    - All the dependencies are packaged into the single Lambda deployment package, which also contain prod codes.
+- Lambda Layer
+    - If you intend to reuse code in more than one Lambda function, you should consider creating a Lambda Layer for the reusable code - You can configure your Lambda function to pull in additional code and content in the form of layers.
+A layer is a ZIP archive that contains libraries, a custom runtime, or other dependencies.
+With layers, you can use libraries in your function without needing to include them in your deployment package.
+Layers let you keep your deployment package small, which makes development easier.
+A function can use up to 5 layers at a time.
 # DynamoDB
 - serverless `NoSQL`
     - default: `multiple AZs`, ASG